dylanmccall/pigeond/README.md

 ### Installation

-Please install the Debian package, which includes a systemd init script for pigeond.
+Please install the Debian package, which includes a systemd service file for pigeond.
 Enable the pigeond service to run automatically:

     sudo systemctl enable pigeond